Sisters of Mary Reparatrix: Origins

-The young widow d’Hooghvorst, who had already experienced a mystical vision of God while attending a ball, was drawn more deeply into the spiritual life.
+The young widow d'Hooghvorst, who had already experienced a mystical vision of God while attending a ball, was drawn more deeply into the spiritual life.
 With the loss of both her parents by 1851, she decided to withdraw from the demands of her wider family and, in 1854, moved to France with her children.
 Before her departure, she accepted the invitation of an aunt to visit her at her residence in the Castle of Bauffe, near Chièvres.
 It was in the chapel of that castle that Emilie had another vision which was to change her life.
-It occurred on 8 December 1854, the same day as Pope Pius IX declared the doctrine of the Immaculate Conception to be a formal dogma of the Catholic Church.
+It occurred on 8 December 1854, the same day as Pope Pius IX declared the doctrine of the Immaculate Conception to be a dogma of the Catholic Church.

-What d’Hooghvorst experienced in that little chapel was later described by her as a personal encounter with Mary, mother of Jesus, who invited her to "make reparation" to her son for the world, and to love him and all Christians "with that delicacy of love that is found in a mother’s heart".
+What d'Hooghvorst experienced in that little chapel was later described by her as a personal encounter with Mary, who invited her to "make reparation" to her son for the world, and to love him and all Christians "with that delicacy of love that is found in a mother's heart".
 In keeping with the theology of the time, she translated this call into one of Eucharistic adoration.
 She had, however, long been influenced by Ignatian spirituality from her guidance by a number of Jesuit priests during her teenage years and this influenced her thoughts about how she might carry out the element of service to others.

 D'Hooghvorst began to share her experience and soon drew a group of young women of diverse nationalities who wished to share in this call.
 The first community of the new congregation was opened in Strasbourg on 1 May 1857.
-They adopted a white religious habit with a blue scapular, and d'Hooghvorst took the religious name of Mother Mary of Jesus.
+They adopted a white religious habit with a blue scapular, and d'Hooghvorst took the religious name Mary of Jesus.

-From the start, a part of the day of each Sister's life was dedicated to adoration before the Blessed Sacrament, which would be done in pairs, and the primary ministry of the community was conducting retreats for women following the Spiritual Exercises of St. Ignatius Loyola.
+From the start, a part of the day of each sister's life was dedicated to adoration before the Blessed Sacrament, which would be done in pairs, and the primary ministry of the community was conducting retreats for women following the Spiritual Exercises of Ignatius Loyola.

 Expansion and division

 Communities of the congregation began to be established throughout France, the first being in Paris.
-By the time of her death in Florence, Italy, in 1878, Mother Mary of Jesus had overseen the founding of 20 communities of the Sisters in India, England, Belgium, La Reunion, Italy, Mauritius, Ireland and Spain.
+By the time of her death in Florence, Italy, in 1878, Mary of Jesus had overseen the founding of 20 communities of the sisters in India, England, Belgium, La Reunion, Italy, Mauritius, Ireland and Spain.